Karn/base.ts/README.md

 The goal is to use the least amount of 3rd party libraries to begin using TypeScript.

 First things first, run the `npm install` or `yarn install` command.
 This will install TypeScript and TSLint.

 You can then being writing code within the `src` folder.
-When you are ready to build simply run 'npm build' or `yarn build`.
+When you are ready to build simply run `npm build` or `yarn build`.
 This process with lint and transpile your TypeScript code into JavaScript under the 'bin'.

 ###### LICENSE